ryancheley/djangocon-us-2025/presentation/slides/05d-current-state.md

 ???

-What do these cryptic names actually mean?
-This is the **root** of our problem - the database itself contains no business context.
+- What do these names mean?
+- **root** of our problem
+- database itself contains no business context